A Tool Kit for Action

 - How will you reduce barriers to STD screening and treatment including the high cost of laboratory testing and of Penicillin benzathine, which is used to treat syphilis?

-Outbreaks of emerging and reemerging infectious diseases across the globe, including the current Ebola outbreak in the Democratic Republic of Congo, spur community destabilization and present threats of global spread.
+Outbreaks of emerging and reemerging infectious diseases across the globe, including the current COVID-19 outbreak in Wuhan, China, spur community destabilization and present threats of global spread.

 The U.S.-led progress in the global response to HIV, tuberculosis and malaria is at risk of stalling.
 Despite being preventable and curable, tuberculosis is the leading infectious disease killer globally, is facilitated by HIV and infects 16 million people worldwide.